balena-io-experimental/etcher-headless/README.md

 this project was hacked in a beautiful night during the resin.io 2016 session - it still is a hack, aiming to be a proof-of-concept for automated multi-flashing device.

-**It will likely change slightly change and break until it reaches a more stable condition**
+**It will likely change slightly and break until it reaches a more stable condition**

 ## Getting started